devwork99/MVVM-TShirtStore/README.md

 Using SPM for dependency management, I am using SDWebImage to display images

-## MVVM architecture
+## MVVM architecture + Combine

     - ViewModel that has all the business logic, fetching data from internet, and converting into formate that is useable for the view
-    - View is "Active", means observe the changes from ViewModel with the Observable Protocol, has direct access to ViewModel
+    - View is written with SwiftUI and is "Active", it means observe the changes from ViewModel with the Observable Protocol, has direct access to ViewModel
     - Model, the business classes or the model objects
+    - Combine is used to fetch the data from API in the NetworkManager

 ## Unit Test